 How SMART Box Can Help You

-The SMART Box tool will help give you a better picture of your total cost of capital when you are analyzing a potential loan.
-This will allow you to:
+The SMART Box tool provides a better picture of your total cost of capital, allowing you to:

-- Easily compare it to similar loan products
+- Easily compare a potential loan to similar loan products

-Additionally, here is a list of common cost metrics that the SMART Box disclosure will give you:
+Additionally, here is a list of common cost metrics that the SMART Box disclosure provides:

 - Total cost of capital